A Robust Strontium Tweezer Apparatus for Quantum Computing: Laser systems

 \section{Laser systems}

 The confinement, control, and detection of our strontium atoms depend on 8 continuous wave (CW) lasers with wavelengths ranging from $317\,\text{nm}$ to $813\,\text{nm}$, as shown in \cref{fig:lasers_overview}.
-The broad \termSym{1}{S}{0} $\to$ \termSym{1}{P}{1} transition ($461\,\text{nm}$) is used for initial cooling and imaging of Sr. A vertical-external-cavity surface-emitting laser \equip{Vexlum, VALO SHG SF} and an injection-locked amplifier (ILA) system\equip{Moglabs} are used to produce in total $1.5\,\text{W}$ of $461\,\text{nm}$ light.
+The broad \termSym{1}{S}{0} $\to$ \termSym{1}{P}{1} transition ($461\,\text{nm}$) is used for initial cooling and imaging of Sr. A vertical-external-cavity surface-emitting (VECSEL) laser \equip{Vexlum, VALO SHG SF} and an injection-locked amplifier (ILA) system\equip{Moglabs} are used to produce in total $1.5\,\text{W}$ of $461\,\text{nm}$ light.
+The fundamental of the VECSEL laser at \qtyunit{922}{nm} is used for locking to the comb and is subsequently doubled to \qtyunit{461}{nm}.
 The $689\,\text{nm}$ light is produced by another ILA system\equip{Moglabs} to address the narrow \termSym{1}{S}{0} $\to$ \termSym{3}{P}{1} red transition.
 The optical tweezers are produced using a fiber laser system at $813\,\text{nm}$ \equip{Precilasers, FL-SF-813-8-CW}.
 This wavelength is a magic wavelength for the \termSym{1}{S}{0} $\leftrightarrow$ \termSym{3}{P}{0} clock transition in Sr \cite{takamoto_optical_2005}, which we use as our qubit transition (\cref{fig:lasers_overview}).
 Optical pumping within the triplet $P$ states can be performed using three repump lasers\equip{Optoquest Co., Ltd.} coupling to the $(5s6s) \termSym{3}{S}{1}$ state.
-Laser light at $698\,\text{nm}$ \equip{Moglabs, ILA} is used for driving the clock transition and $317\,\text{nm}$ \equip{Precilasers, FL-SF-316-1-CW} for exciting to the Rydberg state, which are not discussed further in this work.
+Laser light at $698\,\text{nm}$ \equip{Moglabs, ILA} is used for driving the clock transition.
+Rydberg excitation is driven at \qtyunit{317}{nm} (Precilasers, FL-SF-316-1-CW), generated by second harmonic generation of the \qtyunit{633}{nm} fundamental locked to the comb.
+The clock and Rydberg lasers are not discussed further in this work